When to Look for a Project Manager to Hire

 If you are running a project with 20 people or more, you probably already have a PM in your team.
 If this is the case, it’s always a good idea to consider helping him stay on top of your project by hiring Scrum masters and other supporting project managers.
 This can make sure that you don’t overrun your PM with too many small tasks at once, and that he can focus on keeping the whole project on track.

 For even larger teams and enterprise projects, it’s always good to make sure you have enough people in your project management office structure and that you are not missing any specific type of PMs you might need.
-Specializations such as Salesforce PMs, PMP PMs, or Enterprise Coaches can be hard roles to fill, therefore a lot of enterprises start working with remote world-class experts to help their projects grow.
+Specializations such as Salesforce PMs, PMP PMs, or Enterprise Coaches can be hard roles to fill, therefore a lot of enterprises start problem-solving with remote world-class experts to help their projects grow.

 What to Look For When Hiring a Project Manager